NLnetLabs/cascade/doc/manual/source/thales.rst

 This does NOT show that :program:`kmip2pkcs11` is able to connect to the Luna Cloud HSM, but the ``pkcs11-tool -O`` command we used above proved that the PKCS#11 module is able to connect and so :program:`kmip2pkcs11` can as well.
-To demonstrate that you will however need to setup Cascade to use this running instance of :program:`kmip2pksc11`.
+To demonstrate that, however, you will need to setup Cascade to use this running instance of :program:`kmip2pksc11`.

 Using :program:`kmip2pkcs11` to connect Cascade to the Thales HSM